-There are numerous relapse warning signs, therefore a key part of any drug and alcohol relapse prevention plan is being honest with oneself about which thoughts, actions, activities, etc. are likely to trigger a relapse, and then follow, very closely, the preventative plan.
+There are numerous relapse warning signs, therefore a key part of any drug and alcohol relapse prevention plan is being honest with oneself about which thoughts, actions, activities, etc. are likely to trigger a relapse, and then follow the preventative plan to the letter.

 Counselors, sponsor in 12-step programs, and others can be very supportive and involved in assessing potential relapse “triggers” and the appropriate response to the for the recovering addicts they help.
 Successful recovery almost always requires the help of others.

 Drug and alcohol relapse triggers are multitudinous.
-They include difficult-to-handle emotional events such as a divorce, the death of a loved one, financial reversals, etc. Oftentimes, however, relapse triggers are more subtle and can include depression, anxiety, anger, irritability, mood swings, isolation, and even poor eating and sleeping habits.
+They include difficult-to-handle emotional events such as a divorce, the death of a loved one, financial reversals, among many others.
+Oftentimes, however, relapse triggers are more subtle and can include depression, anxiety, anger, irritability, mood swings, isolation, and even poor eating and sleeping habits.

 Emotional and behavioral triggers also become more powerful when they are left unaddressed.
 For example, poor eating and sleeping habits might lead to exhaustion, which can then prompt the desire to escape reality, which can then lead to thoughts about using drugs or drinking alcohol, again.

 While returning to substance use is the final act of relapse, there are other warning signs to watch out for.

 A relapse may be on the way when the following signs are noticed: